Yabbo/kubectl/README.md

 ---
 ## Configure
 In order for kubectl to find and access a Kubernetes cluster, it needs a kubeconfig file.
-By default, kubectl configuration is located at ```~/.kube/config```
+By default, kubectl configuration is located at ```~/.kube/config```.

-Ours looks like this:
+Inside the config file it should look similar to this:
 ```
 apiVersion: v1
 clusters: